Bronislava Nijinska: Petrograd, her first choreographies 1914–1915

 At the start of World War I, Nijinska, her husband Aleksandr Kochtovsky ('Sasha', married in 1912), and their infant daughter Nina returned to Petrograd (then the Russian capital's new name).
 Nijinska had long considered the city her home; it was her last time living there.
 She found work teaching ballet to Cecchetti's students.
 Newspaper accounts report that Bronislava and Aleksandr met their former colleagues from Ballets Russes, and danced alongside them.
 Included were Michel Fokine and Tamara Karsavina, and as well the Bolshoi's Mikhail Mordkin.

 Both became leading dancers at the Petrograd Private Opera Theatre.
 In 1915 Nijinska produced her first choreographies: Le Poupée [The Doll] (or La Tabatière), and Autumn Song.
 These creations were for her solo performances at the Narodny Dom Theatre.

 She was twenty-five.
 The 1915 program described her as "the celebrated prima ballerina-artist of the State Ballet".
 The music for her dance creation Autumn Song was by Pyotr Ilyich Tchaikovsky, and for The Doll by Anatoly Liadov.
 On that program, performed at the Narodny Dom [People's House], were also ballets choreographed by Michel Fokine of Ballets Russes, to be danced by Nijinska and her husband.
 Her choreography for Autumn Song, "the more important" of her two solos, "owed a debt to Fokine".

-Kiev 1915–1921, her 'Ecole de Mouvement'
+Kiev 1915–1921, her 'École de Mouvement'

 In August 1915, the family moved to Kiev.
 Nijinska's husband 'Sasha' Kochtovsky became ballet master at the State Opera Theater.
 There they both worked on ballet scenes for the operas, and on staging dance divertissements and ballets.
 In 1917 Nijinska began teaching at several institutions: the State Conservatory of Music, the Central State Ballet Studio, the Yiddish Cultural Center Drama Studio, and the Ukrainian Drama School.
 In 1919, after their son Leon was born, after her School of Movement was opened, her husband Sasha left the family and traveled alone to Odessa.